mlevans0/altmetric-details-page-api-docs/source/data-endpoints-citations.rst

    * - Key
      - Description
    * - ``total``
-     - The total number of research outputs that match the query parameters
+     - The total number of research outputs that match the query parameters.
    * - ``page``
-     - The current page that you are on
+     - The current page that you are on.
    * - ``num_results``
-     - The number of research outputs in the current page
+     - The number of research outputs in the current page.

 Example
 -------